 Step 4: Deliver your Boo Bag

 This is the most exciting part for the kids.
-Try to start it a couple weeks before Halloween to ensure everybody has enough time to pay it forward.
+Try to start it a couple of weeks before Halloween to ensure everybody has enough time to pay it forward.
 You can make it a whole operation to scope out houses and make sure they don’t already have a Boo sign.
-If the coast is clear, leave the Boo bag on the front porch or on their door handle.
+If the coast is clear, leave the Boo bag on the front porch or their door handle.
 You can deliver when they’re not home or ring the doorbell and quickly run away!
 The kids will be excited when they see their Boo sign hung up in the coming days.

 Step 5: Wait, Watch, and Walkabout